 |Viewing SE is the Pinnacle, an important marker point.|

 The viewing area is a few hundred meters east of Gwennap Head.
 Geographically, Gwennap is the final land mass that seabirds will see when departing South West England.
 Given its closeness to the Approaches, Porthgwarra scores highly against other sites further east.
 The viewing area is c200ft above sea level and is fairly exposed.
 There's not a lot of protection from the wind.

 Given that the preferred wind direction here is S to SW, it stands to reason that you're facing the wind.
 In July and August, a strong southerly gale is always associated with rain.
 Waterproofs and warm kit are essential, even in August.
 WSW wind will most likely offer reasonable seawatching, but Pendeen would be better.
-Thus S to SW is really the only reliable direction.
+Thus S to SW is really the only reliable wind direction.

 July and August are the best months.
 Porthgwarra as a premier seawatching site came to prominence in the late1970's.
 A birder called Harry Robinson (HPKR) started finding Cory's Shearwaters summering off the Runnelstone Buoy area.
 Others took notice and soon the first Fea's Petrel was found in 1989.
 The rest is history.